jvntra/jvntra/README.md

 My name is Jean-Paul (JP) Ventura.

-My background includes computational research in Astrophysics, Education, and more recently, Data Science.
-I am interested in using data to craft compelling narratives and to communicate them using my technical and non-technical skills.
-I spend my time reviewing topics in machine learning, learning about Data Science in the product domain, writing articles on medium about techniques of interest.
-I also teach students about Statistics, Data Science, Python programming and SQL.
+My background includes computational research in Astrophysics, Education, and Data Science/ML.
+I am interested in using data to craft compelling narratives while communicating them using my technical and non-technical skills.
+I spend my time reviewing topics in machine learning, learning about Data Science in the product domain, and writing articles on Medium about techniques of interest.
+I also teach students about Statistics, Data Science, Python programming, and SQL.

-Throughout my career, I've found exploring data to gain insight about products/systems and how to improve them are the most exciting aspect of Data Science.
-In addition to the latter, I find a special satisfaction in testing theories through experimentation and contextualizing unexpected results.
+Throughout my career, I've found exploring data to gain insight into products/systems and how to improve them are the most exciting aspect of Data Science.
+In addition to the latter, I find a particular satisfaction in testing theories through experimentation and contextualizing unexpected results.

-Projects I am currently working on include:

-* Engineering a deep learning model-based movie recommendation system.

 Fun facts & other things: